Tests

 Test

-Family history of FTD is a good indicator of whether genetic testing is appropriate.
-Mutations in the GRN and MAPT genes are present almost exclusively in patients with a strong family history, whereas C9orf72 expansion can occur in apparently sporadic disease.
+Family history of frontotemporal dementia (FTD) is a good indicator of whether genetic testing is appropriate.
+Mutations in the GRN and MAPT genes are present almost exclusively in patients with a strong family history, whereas C9orf72 expansion can occur in apparently sporadic disease.[117]
 Genetic testing is desirable for all patients with probable or possible behavioral variant FTD (bvFTD), and in patients with suspected bvFTD with strong psychiatric features and at least one affected family member.
-Screening for C9orf72 mutations should take place for all patients with suspected FTD with prominent psychiatric symptoms or family history of late-onset primary psychiatric disorder (even if full diagnostic criteria are not met).[24]
-Genetic testing should be considered within the context of a clinical genetic service with the capacity to provide educational and psychological support for affected families.
+Screening for C9orf72 mutations should take place for all patients with suspected FTD with prominent psychiatric symptoms or family history of late-onset primary psychiatric disorder (even if full diagnostic criteria are not met).[28]
+Genetic testing (for MAPT, GRN, and C9orf72) should also be performed if the results could contribute to decisions about pregnancy.

 Result